jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/getting-started.md

 1. **Azure OpenAI:** Provides advanced natural language understanding and generation capabilities, enabling the agent to interpret user input and generate meaningful results.
 This will be used for advanced natural language processing capabilities, enabling the agent to understand and process the user’s input.

-2. **Bing Search API:** Allows the agent to access up-to-date information from the web by conducting real-time searches, helping gather relevant content.This will be used to search regarding the topic provided in the user input
+2. **Bing Search API:** Allows the agent to access up-to-date information from the web by conducting real-time searches, helping gather relevant content.
+This will be used to search for the topic provided in the user input

 3. **Azure AI Search:** A search service that performs semantic searches within a vector store, enabling the agent to find relevant data by understanding the meaning behind queries.
 This will be used to find the main keywords in the prompt given by user.

 4. **Application Insights:** Part of Azure Monitor, this service tracks the performance and health of the application, logging metrics and providing alerts.
-It enables monitoring for optimization and helps ensure reliability of the overall system.
+It enables monitoring for optimization and helps ensure the reliability of the overall system.

 5. **Azure Managed Identity:** Provides an automatically managed identity for your Azure resources to securely authenticate to services without the need for explicit credentials.
 It simplifies secure access to Azure services.
 This will be used to resolve access for the backend services from the application hosted.

 6. **Visual Studio Code (VS Code):** A lightweight, open-source code editor developed by Microsoft, supporting a wide range of programming languages and extensions.
-This will be used to development and and deployment of the application in this lab.
+This will be used for the development and deployment of the application in this lab.

 ## Getting Started with Lab

 Welcome to your Build Creative App using Azure AI and Prompty Lab!
 We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

-### Accessing Your Lab Environment
+## Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.

 ![](../media/gs1.png)

-### Exploring Your Lab Resources
+## Exploring Your Lab Resources

 To get a better understanding of your lab resources and credentials, navigate to the Environment tab.

 ![](../media/gs2.png)

-### Utilizing the Split Window Feature
+## Utilizing the Split Window Feature

 For convenience, you can open the lab guide in a separate window by selecting the Split Window button from the Top right corner

 ![](../media/gs3.png)

-### Managing Your Virtual Machine
+## Managing Your Virtual Machine

 Feel free to start, stop, or restart your virtual machine as needed from the Resources tab.
 Your experience is in your hands!